 This is lit amber when Ice Flaker is in Overload Condition.
-The Reset Button is located on the rear of the Ice flaker.
-It is a normally open switch, which resets the circuit after an Overload Condition.
+The Reset Button is a normally open switch, which resets the circuit after an Overload Condition.

 Control Module (CM)

 The control Module features eight wire terminals, two adjustable dials, and one indicating light.